flowsforapex/apex-flowsforapex/doc/feature-spec/feature-666-spec-iterators.md

 1. Add `target_objt_treat_like_tag` to `flow_types_pkg.flow_step_info`.
 Set to `bpmn:parallelGateway` for first pass of a parallel iteration.
 2. Change flow_engine.run_step to use coalesce( `target_objt_treat_like_tag`, `target_objt_tag`)
 3.   `flow_gateways.gateway_split` Add in-parameter `p_iteration` boolean - default false.
 Set to `true` if the gateway is being used to implement a parallel iteration marking, rather than a parallel gateway.
 4.   `flow_gateways.gateway_split` needs an alternate way to create te array of `new_paths` based on the Input Collection.
+This is sufficiently different to a gateway split to create a parallel procedure `flow_gateways.iteration_split`.
 5.   `flow_gateways.gateway_split` add `p_new_scope` and `p_loopCounter` when creating new subflows.
 6.   `flow_engine_util.subflow_start` already has parameter `p_new_scope`.
 Add parameter `p_loopCounter`.
 Also add `p_loopCounter` to its return type.